0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/request-api-guide.md

     };
     request.body.scope = [...scope, proofRequest];
     ```

-Generate a request to proof that satisfies certain requirements.
+Generate a request to prove that the user owns a credential that satisfies certain requirements.

 `ID` represents the request id: ideally, in production, it should be a unique value for each request. `CircuitID` represents the identifier of the circuit that the user must use to generate the requested proof: [here](https://github.com/iden3/go-circuits/blob/39e45740df5eba9c70acfb1d89cc72f3285aadf8/circuits.go#L13) you can find a reference to the available circuits.

-In this case, the user has to provide a proof that he/she owns a claim issued by the `allowedIssuer` of schema `type` **KYCAgeCredential** described in the url provided in `context`.
-This claim contains details in its `credentialSubject` of the birthday of the receiver.
+In this case, the user has to provide a proof that he/she owns a credential issued by the `allowedIssuer` of schema `type` **KYCAgeCredential** described in the url provided in `context`.
+This credential contains details in its `credentialSubject` of the birthday of the receiver.
 In this scenario, the user has to prove that the value contained in the attribute `birthday` is less than `lt` 20010101, namely that the user was born before 01/01/2000.

 An additional optional field that can be included in the query is `skipClaimRevocationCheck`.
-By setting it to `true`, the user doesn't need to provide the proof of the revocation of the claim, which would otherwise be provided by default.
+By setting it to `true`, the user doesn't need to provide the proof of the revocation of the credential, which would otherwise be provided by default.
-This is useful for claims that are still useful even if they have been revoked.
-For example, a claim that states that a user is an employee of Google, is still useful even if it has been revoked after the user left the company and the claim was revoked.
+This is useful for credentials that are still useful even if they have been revoked.
+For example, a credential that states that a user is an employee of Google, is still useful even if it has been revoked after the user left the company and the credential was revoked.

     ```go
     mtpProofRequest.Query = map[string]interface{}{